deepmodeling/dpdispatcher/README.md

 ### the set of abstraction provided by dpdispatcher.
-It defines `Task` class, which represents a command to be run on HPC and essential files need by the command.
+`Task` class, which represents a command to be run on batch job system, as well as the essential files need by the command.

-It defines `Job` class, which represents a job on the HPC system. dpdispatcher will generate `job`s' submitting scripts used by HPC systems automatically with the `Task` and `Submission`
+`Submission` class, which represents a collection of jobs defined by the HPC system.
-It define a `Submission` class, which represents a collection of jobs defined by the HPC system and there may be common used files between them. dpdispatcher will actually submit the jobs in them when a `submission` execute `run_submission` method and poke until the jobs in them finish and return.
+And there may be common files to be uploaded by them. dpdispatcher will create and submit these jobs when a `submission` instance execute `run_submission` method.
+This method will poke until the jobs finish and return.

+`Job` class, a class used by `Submission` class, which represents a job on the HPC system.
+`Submission` will generate `job`s' submitting scripts used by HPC systems automatically with the `Task` and `Resources`

+`Resources` class, which represents the computing resources for each job  within a `submission`.

 ​

 ## How to contribute